 - Your MySQL database user used for WordPress installation have write access to database.

 - If you use WordPress Managed hosting service (in Godaddy, Bluehost or other hosting) your site files can be cached and you will not see colors/css changes only after several minutes (15-30 minutes) because your hosting cache all files stored by theme.
+How to clear WordPress website or theme cache

 - If you use WPEngine this service cache all static files cache and you will see your changes after some time when cache expires.
 WPEngine does not allow to disable cache for static files.

 - If you use SSL certificate on site (your site loaded via https://) make sure you installed WordPress Force HTTPS plugin and all site files loaded via https (you does not have SSL errors on page in browser).
+Check that you have site url with https:// in Settings > General.
+How to fix?

 - If you use DNS through CloudFlare feature in your WordPress it will cache your files and you will not see changes immediately.